openebs/openebs/k8s/vagrant/README.md

 ubuntu-host:~/k8s-demo$ vagrant status
 Current machine states:

-kubemaster-01             not created (virtualbox) kubeminion-01             not created (virtualbox) kubeminion-02             not created (virtualbox)
+kubemaster-01             not created (VirtualBox) kubeminion-01             not created (VirtualBox) kubeminion-02             not created (VirtualBox)

 This environment represents multiple VMs.
 The VMs are all listed above with their current state.
 For more information about a specific